What’s in this Guide?

 Line of credit option

-All loans with Max Funding are straight business loans.
-This Max Funding will deposit the full amount should your application be successful and you accept the loan.
+All loan types with Max Funding are straight business loans.
+Max Funding will deposit the full amount should your application be successful and you accept the loan.
 Repayment will begin immediately following settlement.

-Except for unsecured business loans, most Max Funding products have the option of attaching a line of credit to your loan.
+Should you wish for a more flexible arrangement, Max Funding also has a line of credit option for all products except for unsecured business loans.
 To get a line of credit, you will need to request this directly with Max Funding.

 Max Funding Review – Customer Service